Cowper's Close, 166 South Street, St Andrews, KY16 9EG

 Large, fully enclosed garden with mature trees, plants, grass and herb area.
 Table tennis table.

 Bed linen and towels

-Because of its position, there can be some street noise at the front of the house and a beer garden (which closes at 6pm) but is otherwise very quiet.
+Because of its position, there can be some street noise at the front of the house from a nearby beer garden (which closes at 9pm) but is otherwise very quiet.

 Prices are in GBP.

 |27 Mar 2021 to 16 Apr 2021||1500.00|

 |17 Apr 2021 to 07 May 2021||1400.00|